aspen994/ProWorkTime/README.md

 ## Functionalities of ProWorkTime App
 - login with google
-- registarion
+- registarion with google
+- login with email
+- registration with email
 - two way registration as a worker and as an employer
 - buying subscrtion with google
 - starting time with qr code
+- displaying time of work
+- notifaction in background about time
+- two way counting time ( work time and pause time)

+## Functionality as admin
 - assing delay to qr code
 - assing worker to employer
-- displaying time of work
 - editing time of work as employer
 - deleting time of work
+- showing time of workers
 - sorting work of time employers by date
 - settlement of working time
 - withdrawing money based on time

-- notifaction in background about time
-- two way counting time ( work time and pause time)
+## Tools which I used to build server side of this app
+- java
+- firebase

+## Architecture
+- MVVN

 ## Screenshots
 ![1](https://github.com/user-attachments/assets/1703c7b7-b922-45e2-a1b1-572d9609d109)
 ![2](https://github.com/user-attachments/assets/c4d00a8b-1d28-45bc-9c55-889fc2e37d8d)